apavlovics/minesweeper/README.md

 * jQuery Cookie

 To experience all the game features, including gradients and autosave, the recent versions of Chrome, Firefox or Safari should be used.
-The game, however, degrades well on older versions of these and other browsers, including IE and Opera.
+The game, however, degrades well on older versions of these and other browsers.
 One thing to remember when the game is run locally in Chrome: file cookies should be enabled for autosave to work.